 Eastern’s distinctiveness is its public liberal arts mission.
 In addition to rigorous coursework, students who attend Eastern embrace involvement and service in and outside the classroom.
 Whether it is student teaching in local schools, interning at the state Capitol, or building houses for Habitat for Humanity, Eastern students gain valuable career and life skills in preparation for today’s changing and challenging world.

-Eastern focuses on undergraduate education on a residential campus; a majority of all students and 85 percent of first-year students live on campus.
+Eastern focuses on undergraduate education on a residential campus; a majority of all students and 87 percent of first-year students live on campus.
 Supporting this residential community is a modern Student Center, which sponsors more than 2,500 student events annually and houses 90 student clubs, student government, a fitness center, performance stages and other student-focused resources.

 All Eastern students take a broad-ranging core of liberal arts courses from the arts and sciences in preparation for focusing on one of 41 majors (from accounting to visual arts), as well as selecting from 65 minors.